samWighton/samWighton.github.io/README.md

 ### Current Employment at [Accelo](https://www.accelo.com/)

+January 2016 - Current

+Accelo is a fast growing international startup with main offices located in San Francisco, California and Wollongong, Australia.
-Accelo is a web based suite of applications that automates and assists professional service agencies in the running of their business.
+The Accelo product is a web based suite of applications that automates and assists professional service agencies in the running of their business.
+This includes CRM, issue tracking, project management, scheduling, contracts and service automation.

 Sam creates and maintains server side code.
 This involves works on projects, bug fixes and developing internal tools.

+Sam works on projects in a team that can range from four to twelve developers.
+Sam frequently communicates with other departments as required by the work.

+When working on bug fixes, Sam will mostly work alone until the code is ready for review and testing.

-Sam is specializing in the code that enforces the business logic of permissions and authorisation.
+At Accelo, Sam specialises in the code that enforces the business logic of permissions and authorisation.

+Accelo stores a variety of complex data with intricate relationships.
 Sam is also often given work that relates to processing [graph-style data](https://en.wikipedia.org/wiki/Graph_theory).

 This job involves writing unit tests.
 Development on projects is often undertaken with a Test Driven Development approach.

 Work also involves monitoring the behaviour of code in production.
 Infrastructure is provided by AWS.

-Accelo uses the Elastic stack to provide prompt responses to user actions.
+Sam worked on the invoicing system upgrade project.
+This provided customers a better user experience when invoicing their own clients.

+Currently Sam is working on the upgrade of the scheduling system.
+Work done so far has been meet with very positive feedback from clients.

+Sam will be team lead on the upcoming machine-learning project.

 Sam's work at Accelo also involves statistical analysis of the performance of different versions of code while seeking to improve performance.

+The Elastic stack is used at Accelo to provide real time feedback to user actions and to provide always-current global search results.

 Sam is able to work quickly.
 Here is a screenshot of his most recent week long sprint:
 ![Sprint Screenshot](images/end_of_week_screenshot_small.png)